The Role of Print in a Digital World: Why Tangible Materials Still Matter

 Owning a physical book offers a sense of possession that ebooks cannot replicate.
 Building a personal library or book collection is a source of pride and enjoyment for many readers, allowing them to display their literary interests and connect with other book enthusiasts.
 Physical books also make great gifts, allowing the receiver to appreciate the thought and effort put into selecting the perfect title.

-With digital media, distractions are inevitable.
-Reading on a screen often results in reduced focus and a shorter attention span due to notifications, pop-ups, and multitasking.
+Reading on a screen often reduces focus and a shorter attention span due to notifications, pop-ups, and multitasking.
 In contrast, print materials allow readers to focus entirely on the content without digital distractions, leading to better comprehension and a more immersive experience.

 Less Screen Time and Eye Strain: